I see it as my responsibility to act ethically and morally in all areas of running a business.

 - My books and records are kept meticulously and honestly.

+I source my harem pants and jumpsuits from a British manufacturer and endeavour to find as much of my stock from eithical and local companies.
 My blank t-shirts and hoodies are currently made in the USA, however, I buy them from a company less than a mile away.
 British made t-shirts can be sourced, as can clothing in organic fabrics, so if that is something that you would like to see, then please speak to me about it further.